 - Add banana, yogurt, eggs and vanilla.
 Whisk by hand to combine.

-- In a separate large bowl, combine flour, ground flax seed, baking soda, salt, cinnamon and xanthan gum (if using).
+- In a separate large bowl, combine flour, ground flax seed, baking soda, salt, and cinnamon.

 - Pour the wet ingredients into the dry ingredients.
 Mix until just combined.